SuleimanFarah/sunpy/Home:-Feature-Freeze-Checklist.md

 Once this is done there is a couple of things left to do before the first rc release:

+1. Remove all changelog fragments on the master branch.

 1. Once branching is complete you need to tag the master branch with the "start of development" tag for the next version.
 So if you just branched 3.0 you would tag master with `3.1.dev`, which has the pattern `next_major.next_minor.dev`.
 Push this tag to upstream with `git push upstream v3.1.dev`.

 1. On release branches we use the milestone checker in the Giles bot to ensure that all backport PRs are attached to a release.
 We need to enable this by editing the `pyproject.toml` file.
 Add the following to this file: